Fairfield Weather Forecast For The Week Ahead - NewsBreak

 Fairfield Weather Forecast For The Week Ahead

-Scattered showers and thunderstorms during the day; while scattered showers and thunderstorms then chance of showers and thunderstorms overnight
+Chance of showers and thunderstorms then sunny during the day; while chance of showers and thunderstorms overnight

 - Light wind